BAMresearch/LebeDigital/lebedigital/openbis/README.md

-# Interbis/ExpStep
+# Interbis

 ## Motivation

-Interbis/Expstep is an extension of the [Pybis](https://pypi.org/project/PyBIS/) library meant for improving data synchronisation with an openBIS datastore.
+Interbis is an extension of the [Pybis](https://pypi.org/project/PyBIS/) library meant for improving data synchronisation with an openBIS datastore.

 ## Glossary

 ### Disclaimer:
 The terms Sample and Objects are aliases for each other, you can use them synonymously within the pybis environment.
-We use Sample and Collection primarily in Interbis / ExpStep
+We use Sample and Collection primarily in Interbis

 - **Interbis** - A Subclass of the Openbis class in the pybis library.
-It is used for connecting to the openBIS Database and for all Database queries.
+It is used for connecting to the openBIS Database and for all Database accesses.
-- **ExpStep** - A Class for working with openBIS Experimental Steps.
-Used for defining Experimental Step Samples / Objects which describe real Experiments with metadata and upload to the openBIS Database.
 - **Space** - The Highest "directory" abstraction in the Datastore.
 Contains all other openBIS "directories".
 One Space is defined per User or per Group.
 - **Project** - Second highest "directory" abstraction in the Datastore.
 Contained in a Space, you can define infinitely many of them.
   - _Example_: UCT_Compression